DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - Safeguard assets via basic security controls to enforce appropriate levels of confidentiality, integrity and availability and act per security policies, standards, procedures and guidelines
 - 2.4.5 Data retention
   - Retention requirements apply to data or records, media holding sensitive data, systems that process sensitive data, and personnel who have access to sensitive data.
 Record retention policies define the amount of time to keep data, and laws or regulations often drive these policies.
-    - **record retention**: retaining and maintaining info as long as it is needed, and destroying it when its no longer needed
+    - 🔵**Record Retention**: Record retention is the process of retaining and maintaining information for as long as it is needed.
       - note: a current trend in many orgs is to reduce legal liabilities by implementing short retention policies with email
+      - A data storage policy describes how and why data is stored.
-      - A data retention policy can help to ensure that outdated data is purged, removing potential additional costs for discovery.
+      - A data retention policy can help to ensure that outdated data is purged, removing potential additional costs for discovery, and reducing the amount of data that may need to be produced for lawsuits.
 Many organizations have aggressive retention policies to both reduce the cost of storage and limit the amount of data that is kept on hand and discoverable.
   - Three fundamental retention policy questions:
     - 🔥**how to retain**: data should be kept in a manner that makes it accessible whenever required; take taxonomy (or the scheme for data classification) into account
     - 🔥**how long to retain data**: general guidelines for business data is 7 years (but can vary by country/region/regulation)
     - 🔥**what data**: to retain per org requirements
 - 2.4.6 Data remanence
-  - **Data remanence**: the data remaining on media after the data is supposedly erased
+  - 🔵**Data Remanence**: the data remaining on media after the data is supposedly erased
     - typically refers to data on a hard drive as residual magnetic flux or slack space (unused space within a disk cluster)
       - note that many OSs store files in clusters, which are groups of sectors (the smallest storage unit on a hard disk drive)
     - if media includes any type of private and sensitive data, it is important to eliminate data remanence